nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.GetConfigurationStringName(ConfigurationString configurationString)`

-`NetworkingSockets.GetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue)`
+`NetworkingSockets.GetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue)` gets a configuration values described in the `ConfigurationValue` enumeration.
+Returns true on success or false on failure.

-`NetworkingSockets.SetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue, int value)`
+`NetworkingSockets.SetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue, int value)` sets a configuration values described in the `ConfigurationValue` enumeration.
+Returns true on success or false on failure.

 `NetworkingSockets.DispatchCallback(StatusCallback callback)` dispatches one callback per call if available.